pypiserver/pypiserver/README.rst

 - pypiserver doesn't implement the XMLRPC interface: pip search will not work.
 - pypiserver doesn't implement the json based '/pypi' interface.
+- pypiserver accepts documentation uploads but does not save them to disk (see https://github.com/schmir/pypiserver/issues/47 for a discussion)

 Please use github's bugtracker https://github.com/schmir/pypiserver/issues if you find any other